The Angus Lawson Memorial Trust

 What ALMT Looks For

-The Trust emphasizes several key factors in successful applications:
+The Trust emphasises several key factors in successful applications:

-1. Measurable Outcomes: Organizations must demonstrate “stringent report writing, measurable results and have exceptional monitoring and evaluation processes in place”
+1. Measurable Outcomes: Organisations must demonstrate “stringent report writing, measurable results and have exceptional monitoring and evaluation processes in place”

 1. Innovation and Early Intervention: ALMT seeks “innovative and creative solutions to proven problems” and projects that “address the root causes of inequality”